Skip to content Skip to footer

-Zero Search Results: What Your Site Visitors Are Searching For — but Not Finding
+Zero Search Results: What Your Visitors Are Looking For – but Never Finding

 Zero search results happen when users type a query into your site’s internal search – and get nothing.
 Instead, they see messages like: